 Passionate relationships make love sizzle.
 They cause you to levitate above your problems.
-Impassioned relationships make our brains cook.
-Or, should I say, our brains stimulate us more when we are in love or impassioned?
+Impassioned relationships make our brains sizzle.
+Our brains stimulate us more when we are in love or impassioned.

 We have a bounce in our step.
 Life seems glorious.
 Our problems don't matter so much.

 Impassioned relationships work very well for both partners, although there can still be conflict and problems.
 It seems so much easier to solve problems in a relationship that clicks, than in a dead‑beat one.
 Everyone wants more of the glorious stuff.
 It is like the fuel of desire.
 It makes us look forward to every moment and gives us the gusto to embrace life fully.

 But people ask, “How do I make my relationship more passionate?”
 They say, “We’ve lost our passion.
 We’ve tried to get it back, but it isn’t working.
 What are we doing wrong?”